-- Semiprivate room (or a private room if medically necessary).

-- Meals, including special diets.

-- Regular nursing services.

-- Costs of special care units (such as intensive care or coronary care units).

-- Drugs and medications.

-- Lab tests.

-- X-rays and other radiology services.

-- Necessary surgical and medical supplies.

-- Use of appliances, such as wheelchairs.

-- Operating and recovery room costs.

-- Physical, occupational, and speech language therapy.

-- Inpatient substance abuse services for medical management of withdrawal symptoms associated with substance abuse (detoxification).

-- Under certain conditions, the following types of transplants are covered: corneal, kidney, kidney-pancreatic, heart, liver, lung, heart/lung, bone marrow, stem cell, and intestinal/multivisceral.
-If you need a transplant, we will arrange to have your case reviewed by a Medicareapproved transplant center that will decide whether you are a candidate for a transplant.
+What you must pay when you get Services that are covered for you these services • Under certain conditions, the following types of transplants are covered: Corneal, kidney, kidney-pancreatic, heart, liver, lung, heart/lung, bone marrow, stem cell, and intestinal/multivisceral.
+If you need a transplant, we will arrange to have your case reviewed by a Medicare-approved transplant center that will decide whether you are a candidate for a transplant.
 Transplant providers may be local or outside of the service area.
 If our in-network transplant services are outside the community pattern of care, you may choose to go locally as long as the local transplant providers are willing to accept the Original Medicare rate.
-If we provide transplant services at a location outside the pattern of care for transplants in your community and you choose to obtain transplants at this distant location, we will arrange or pay for appropriate lodging and transportation costs for you and a companion, in accord with our travel and lodging guidelines, which are available from Member Services.

-- Blood-including storage and administration.
+If we provide transplant services at a location outside the pattern of care for transplants in your community and you choose to obtain transplants at this distant location, we will arrange or pay for appropriate lodging and transportation costs for you and a companion, in accord with our travel and lodging guidelines, which are available from Member Services. • Blood-including storage and administration.
+Physician services.

-- Physician services.